petri1807/mobile-programming-project/README.md

 Test your branch by making a commit, pushing it and see if it pops up in GitHub

 ## Dependencies
-There are two types of dependencies.
+There are two main types of dependencies.
 Production dependencies (for example `"react": "16.13.1"`) and development dependencies (for example `"prettier": "^2.1.1"`).

-If you `npm install` (or `npm i` in short) a new package that we need for the app to run, the `npm install` command will update the package.json file automatically by adding the new package to production dependencies.
+If you `npm install` (or `npm i` in short) a new package that we need for the app to run, the `npm install somepackage` command will update the package.json file automatically by adding the new package to production dependencies.

+> Example: `npm install react-native-paper`

 If you `npm install` a new *developer* dependency that is only needed for the development, but doesn't need to be included for the app to run, use the `--save-dev` or `-D` flag to save it in the devDependencies of package.json.

+> Example: `npm install --save-dev prettier`
+> Shorter: `npm i -D prettier`

 To install the new package(s) someone else added to the project, pull the latest version from git and run `npm install`